 This is no royalty among Burgundies: it’s more of a country type with birds in its hair.
 At least it’s had a look around the court to see what all the princes are wearing.

-From the Roundstone Vineyard in the narrow Steels Creek Valley on the western side of the Yarra Valley, this 100% Gamay is grown in classic Yarra Valley soils of clay-loam over a deep clay base on the region’s most mature Gamay vines.
+This 100% Gamay is grown in classic Yarra Valley soils of clay-loam over a deep clay base.

 Yarra Valley, Victoria